2020 Give Guide

 1105 S Gilbert Ct #300, Iowa City

-The main goal of the Domestic Violence Intervention Program (DVIP) is to be a positive and healing resource for victims/survivors of domestic violence, dating violence, stalking and human trafficking.
+For over 40 years the Domestic Violence Intervention Program (DVIP) has been a positive and healing resource for victims/survivors of domestic violence, dating violence, stalking and human trafficking.
 Safety, dignity and respect are at the heart of all that we do as we provide resources and support to our clients.
-Ultimately, our goal is to end intimate partner violence and violence against women.
-This goal can only be accomplished with the engagement of our communities, and the key support of our volunteers and funders.
+Ultimately, our goal is to end intimate partner violence and violence against women, this goal can only be accomplished with the engagement of our communities and the key support of our volunteers and funders.

-The community is invited to support the vital services that DVIP provides to victims/survivors of intimate partner violence.
 All services provided to the community are free and confidential, which include a 24-hour hotline (800-373-1043), resource gathering, emergency shelter, housing assistance, youth programming, pet sheltering, support groups and advocacy.
-For 40 years, DVIP has provided support to women, men and children throughout eastern Iowa.
-In celebration of 40 years of providing advocacy and hope, DVIP is hosting many fundraising events and educational opportunities over the next year to support and share the work we do every day to support victims/survivors of intimate partner violence.
-Email email@example.com to be added to our newsletter list and visit dvipiowa.org for more details on how you can get involved.
+DVIP has provided support to women, men and children throughout eastern Iowa.
+The community is invited to support the vital services that DVIP provides to victims/survivors of intimate partner violence through sustainable giving or in-kind donations of gift cards, household and hygiene items, and by inviting DVIP to share our work with your friends, family and coworkers.
+Email firstname.lastname@example.org to be added to our newsletter list and visit dvipiowa.org for more details on how you can get involved today.

-During the holidays, you can also help by providing gifts for individuals to give their children at any of our drop off locations around the Corridor, or by mailing/dropping off Walmart, Target, Build-A-Bear, or Visa gift cards to 1105 S Gilbert Ct. #300 Iowa City, IA 52240.
+During the holidays, you can also help by providing gifts for individuals to give their children at any of our drop off locations around the Corridor, or by mailing/dropping off Walmart, Target or Visa gift cards to 1105 South Gilbert Ct #300, Iowa City, Iowa 52240.

 Friends of The Center